 Most reverse email lookup tools are optimized for demos, not systems

-A search box and result card is not a product strategy.
+A search box and result card is not a workflow.

 If your vendor touches LinkedIn data, do not call that a small detail